Tax in SAP S/4HANA

-The progression of technology and the requirement to digitalize companies is gaining greater traction, and with that the need of legal requirements to submit electronic documents to the tax authorities has also increased.
-From e-invoicing to electronic transmission of VAT returns, governments move more and more towards mandatory requirements for electronic submission of tax reports.
-All these requirements are as expected, different per country.
+The progression of technology and the requirement to digitalize companies is gaining greater traction, and with that the need of legal requirements to submit electronic documents to the tax authorities has also increased moving toward continuous transaction controls.
+These requirements are as expected, different per country.

-There are few deployment models available for SAP Document Compliance:
+There are different deployment models available depending on the country:

-1. PaaS (Platform as a service) Solutions – based on SAP Document Compliance on-premise edition and SAP Cloud Platform Integration; designed to cover e-invoicing and real-time reporting requirements in multiple countries.
+- PaaS (Platform as a service) Solutions – based on the own customer tenant of SAP Integration Suite; designed to cover e-invoicing and real-time reporting requirements in multiple countries.

 See SAP note 2378414 for additional information.

-2.1 SAP Document Compliance- cloud edition; it can send and receive compliant invoices based on the Peppol and ZUGFeRD standards.
+SAP Document and Reporting Compliance, cloud edition; a public cloud service that can send and receive compliant invoices based on external standards (e.g., the Peppol and ZUGFeRD standards) across multiple back-end systems (S/4HANA, SAP Business One and more in the future).

-2.2.
-SAP Document Compliance, outbound& inbound invoicing options for Brazil
+The same is offered also for NF-e in Brazil via SAP Document Compliance, outbound& inbound invoicing options for Brazil.

 SAP Tax Service

 Link to SAP Help:

-With the increase of SAP solutions (mostly new cloud products), some as a result of acquisitions, statutory tax solutions have also become more heterogenous.
+With the increase of SAP solutions (mostly new cloud products), some because of acquisitions, statutory tax solutions have also become more heterogenous.
 There are different systems involved where the structure/coding logic can be different.
 For example, we have a certain logic and setup in SAP S/4HANA, a slightly different setup in SAP Ariba and potentially there could be additional systems like an old SAP ECC.
 If we wanted to harmonize the tax processes among all these landscapes, we would have to be prepared to invest high efforts – for both implementation and maintenance.

 Or alternatively, SAP Tax Service could be investigated as another option.
 It is offered as a service in the Cloud platform, part of the SAP Localization hub.
 It includes a tax calculation engine and country specific requirements applied in order to determine and compute the relevant tax codes for the relevant business transactions.

 External tax engines

 To a certain extent and with individual variations, the same objective can be targeted by the external tax engines.